 Poverty is widespread and inequalities pervasive, especially gender.
 The country has remained politically stable, however, since the end of the civil war in 2002.
 The economy is expected to grow, especially on the back of increased mineral exports.
 The drafting of Sierra Leone’s third national Poverty Reduction Strategy Paper (PRSP) has commenced.

-While achievements, such as improved access to primary school education, maternal and child healthcare, supply of electricity and ongoing construction of high volume roads have been made, development progress is slow, especially impact on the most poor/vulnerable.
+While achievements, such as improved access to primary school education, maternal and child healthcare, the supply of electricity and ongoing construction of high volume roads have been made, development progress is slow, especially impact on the poorest/vulnerable.

 Our key partner is the inspirational organisation WAYout Arts.
 WAYout changes the lives of street, vulnerable and conflict-affected young people through the arts.
 They offer training and shelter, make films that can effect change and record music that enables the excluded to re-engage.
 They promote artistic freedom, education and empowerment.

 Our first visit was in November 2017 where we worked with 10 new creative facilitators and 25 street youth formed a new choir.
 We facilitated structured sessions over 1 week to write 4 new songs together in Krio, English, Limba, Temne, Mende and Susu languages as well as a famous Roma song from Eastern Europe and a French song written by a member of Stone Flowers from DR Congo.
 We then created 2 performances in Ferry Junction, one of the poorer areas in Freetown.

 Here is what one of our new facilitators Cleffy had to say about the experience: